realmayus/ZPM-Mod/README.md

 # ZPM Mod

-ZPM-Mod is a power generating Mod.
-You can find (and craft) Zero Point Modules and extract Energy from them.
-Huge amounts of energy!
+ZPM-Mod is a power generation mod.
+You can find (and craft) Zero Point Modules (ZPMs) and extract energy from them.

 ### Feature list
 * TheOneProbe Integration